 Theresa May could cling to power for as long as a year, as EU leaders looked set to offer the UK a lengthy delay to Brexit.

-Most EU leaders at an emergency summit in Brussels appeared ready to back European Council president Donald Tusk’s proposal of a long extension to Article 50 talks.
+Although French president Emmanuel Macron insisted that “nothing is settled”, other leaders arriving at an emergency summit in Brussels indicated they were ready to back European Council president Donald Tusk’s proposal of a long extension to Article 50 talks.

 Mrs May has asked for a delay to June 30, with a break clause allowing the UK to leave as soon as Parliament has ratified her Withdrawal Agreement.